-New mechanisms to expose the availability of volunteer opportunities and effectively match suitable volunteers to initiatives heralds' opportunity for empowering young people for social good, learning new skills and increasing the available pool of volunteers to create impact.
+New mechanisms to collect information about the availability of volunteer opportunities and effectively match suitable volunteers to initiatives provide opportunities for empowering young people for social good, learning new skills and increasing the available pool of volunteers to create impact.

-The Association Giosef - Giovani Senza Frontiere (Youth without Borders) - was founded in April, 1998 and aims to promote active European citizenship and youth empowerment.
-Giosef is involved in several social inclusion and youth participation activities aimed at creating new dimensions for young people in social and public life in order to facilitate their ability to cope with the needs of new generations.
-In 2017 they launched a digital platform and app called 'No Profit Challenge' in Sicily (funded by a private Italian foundation "Fondazione con il SUD") to expose and match make organisations and potential volunteers.
+The Association Giosef - Giovani Senza Frontiere (Youth without Borders) - was founded in April 1998 and aims to promote active European citizenship and youth empowerment.
+Giosef is involved in several social inclusion and youth participation activities aimed at creating new dimensions for young people in social and public life in order to help them cope with the needs of new generations.
+In 2017 they launched a digital platform and app called the No Profit Challenge in Sicily (funded by a private Italian foundation Fondazione con il SUD) to introduce and match organisations and potential volunteers.

-No Profit Challenge (NPC) is a web-platform and app for Android that facilitates the matching between ONPs and potential volunteers.
-It is based on a social-friendly structure, where both organisations and people can create their profile, picking the "causes" they care the most and the soft skills they want to develop.
-Organisations can post their call for help, indicating place, time and day of the activity, causes of interest and skills that are to develop.
-Volunteers can look through the calls, already filtered by geographical distance and causes and skills chosen and ask to take part in the activity.
-At the end of the activity, ONPs post an impact report, with photos and videos of the activities and describing the results reached.
-The system then automatically generates a certificate of participation stating the skills developed thanks to that activity.
+No Profit Challenge (NPC) is a web platform and app for Android that facilitates the matching between non-profit organisations and potential volunteers.
+It is based on a social-friendly structure, where both organisations and people can create their profiles, picking the "causes" they care the most about and the soft skills they want to develop.
+Organisations can post their calls for help, indicating the place, time and day of the activity and skills that will be developed.
+Volunteers can look through the calls, already filtered by geographical distance, causes and skills chosen and ask to take part in the activity.
+At the end of the activity, the organisations post an impact report, with photos and videos of the activities and describe the results obtained.
+The system then automatically generates a certificate of participation stating the skills developed thanks to the activity.

-Initiatives like No Profit Challenge enable young people to enhance their social inclusion by exposing young people to volunteer opportunities suited to their needs.
-By taking part in activities that have high social impact in their community and by developing new soft skills (valuable nowadays for entering the labour market) they can certify their involvement and learnings via a certificate downloaded in PDF from the web-platform.
-In this way they also increase their level of participation in society and understand the importance and value of being an active part of the community they live in.
+Initiatives such as the No Profit Challenge enable young people to enhance their social inclusion by exposing them to volunteer opportunities suited to their needs.
+By taking part in activities that have high social impact in their community and by developing new soft skills (valuable nowadays when entering the labour market) they can certify their involvement and learning via a certificate downloaded from the web platform.
+In this way, they also increase their level of participation in society and understand the importance and value of being an active part of the community they live in.